Medically reviewed by Katelyn Hagerty, FNP

 These symptoms usually become apparent after a particularly traumatic event.
 For instance, losing a loved one, being dismissed from a longstanding job or experiencing a devastating heartbreak can push your emotions to the extreme.

-In such cases, it can take some time getting used to feelings of despair, and grief and sadness could be extremely hard to get under control.
+In such cases, it can take some time to get used to feelings of despair, and grief and sadness could be extremely hard to get under control.

 The natural response to these factors may also take different forms, depending on the individual involved, or the identifiable stressor.